Sunwise

-In Scottish folklore, sunwise, deosil or sunward (clockwise) was considered the “prosperous course”, turning from east to west in the direction of the sun.
-The opposite course, anticlockwise, was known as widdershins (Lowland Scots), or tuathal (Scottish Gaelic).
-In the Northern Hemisphere, "sunwise" and "clockwise" run in the same direction, because sundials were used to tell time, and their features were transferred to clock faces.
-Another influence may have been the right-handed bias in many cultures.
+Sunwise, sunward or deasil (sometimes spelled deosil), are terms meaning to go clockwise or in the direction of the sun, as seen from the Northern Hemisphere.
+The opposite term is widdershins (Middle Low German), or tuathal (Scottish Gaelic).
+In Scottish culture, this turning direction is also considered auspicious, while the converse is true for counter-clockwise motion.

 Irish culture

-During the days of Gaelic Ireland and of the Irish clans, the Psalter known as An Cathach was used as botha rallying cry and protector in battle by the Chiefs of Clan O'Donnell.
+During the days of Gaelic Ireland and of the Irish clans, the Psalter known as An Cathach was used as both a rallying cry and protector in battle by the Chiefs of Clan O'Donnell.
 Before a battle it was customary for a chosen monk or holy man (usually attached to the Clan McGroarty and who was in a state of grace) to wear the Cathach and the cumdach, or book shrine, around his neck and then walk three times sunwise around the warriors of Clan O'Donnell.

 According to folklorist Kevin Danaher, on St. John's Eve in Ulster and Connaught, it was customary to light a bonfire at sunset and to walk sunwise around the fire while praying the rosary.
 Those who could not afford a rosary would keep tally by holding a small pebble during each prayer and throwing it into the bonfire as each prayer was completed.

+Similar praying of the rosary or other similar prayers while walking sunwise around Christian pilgrimage shrines or holy wells is also traditional in Irish culture during pattern days.

 Scottish culture

 This is descriptive of the ceremony observed by the druids, of walking round their temples by the south, in the course of their directions, always keeping their temples on their right.
 This course (diasil or deiseal) was deemed propitious, while the contrary course is perceived as fatal, or at least unpropitious.
 From this ancient superstition are derived several Gaelic customs which were still observed around the turn of the twentieth century, such as drinking over the left thumb, as Toland expresses it, or according to the course of the sun.

+Similarly to the pre-battle use of the Cathach of St. Columba in Gaelic Ireland, the Brecbannoch of St Columba, a reliquary containing the partial human remains of the Saint, was traditionally carried three times sunwise around Scottish armies before they gave battle.
+The most famous example of this was during the Scottish Wars of Independence, shortly before the Scots under Robert the Bruce faced the English army at the Battle of Bannockburn in 1314.